alphabotsoup/CrockPotSoup/README.md

 4. Clone CrockPotSoup repository into a directory on your computer.
 (Mine is in Documents/GitHub)

     git clone https://github.com/alphabotsoup/CrockPotSoup.git

+    - Alternatively you can download a zip file on your computer by clicking the Clone or download button and selecting the Download zip file option
+    - Double click to unzip your file and follow the remaining steps below

 5. Navigate to CrockPotSoup directory you just cloned